Loans Canada Launches Free Credit Score Portal And Is Recognized As One Of Canada’s Top Growing Companies

 If neither an unsecured nor a secured personal loan is the right option for you, you can consider a guarantor loan.

 Guarantor loans are a good option for borrowers who have bad credit or who can’t get approved by conventional lenders.
-Essentially, you would need to find a borrower to cosign your loan with you, ideally someone with good credit and a favourable financial status.
+Essentially, you would need to find a borrower to cosign your loan with you.
+Ideally someone with good credit and a favourable financial status.
 Here, your cosigner’s credit will become the main focus, rather than your own.
 However, you will still be primarily responsible for making your loan installments on time.
-Ultimately, the goal is to use a guarantor loan to help improve your credit so you can get approved on your own in the future.

 Another way you can increase your chances of qualifying for a personal loan is to choose the lender you want to work with according to your credit score.
 If you have a low credit score, less than 600, you’ll likely have trouble getting approved by banks and other traditional financial institutions.
 And if you’re not rejected then you’ll definitely be offered a significantly higher interest rate.

 In order to secure the personal loan you want, you need to make sure you have all the appropriate information and documentation, as requested by your lender.
-Our number one piece of advice for those looking to qualify for a personal loan is to make sure you do everything possible to make your lender’s job easy, this means:
+Our number one piece of advice for those looking to qualify for a personal loan is to be prepared.
+That means organizing and ensuring:

 Applying for a personal loan doesn’t need to be a difficult experience if you’re prepared and know what to expect.